EdoardoSaturno/Robotic_Dance_Evaluation/README.md

 # Oveview
 In this project, traditional explainability methods based on LIME, SHAP, and DICE were compared to an approach that combined ANOVA decomposition and LASSO regularization.
-These strategies were applied across a spectrum of machine learning models tailored for a linear regression problem..
+These strategies were applied across a spectrum of machine learning models tailored for a linear regression problem..
 Please note that I collaborated with other individuals as co-authors for these projects.

 ## EXPLANATION TECHNIQUES FOR BLACK BOX MACHINE LEARNING MODELS